Rock climbing in Gariwerd

 Parks Victoria encourages minimising the impacts of recreation and will continue working with the rock climbing community on state-wide guidance about appropriate use of fixed protection in parks.

-Is Summer Day Valley Licensed Tour Operator access only?
+Is Summerday Valley Licensed Tour Operator access only?

 Yes.
 Due to the cultural values, you can only climb with a Licensed Tour Operators (LTO) at Summer Day Valley.
 LTO permit conditions allow land managers to specify additional protections to ensure the cultural values are monitored and protected.

+Yes, there is all abilities climbing areas in Summerday Valley, however this is a LTO only climbing areas.
 We have taken on feedback about ensuring free access to all abilities climbing, and the plan includes a strategy to seek to establish all abilities climbing in another designated rock climbing area.